Wishlist#

 Performance

-Add benchmarking capabilities to track performance across releases
+Add benchmarking capabilities to track performance across releases, with CI

 Validation